-This Mother’s Day I was given the entire morning to do whatever I wanted and I instantly chose to watch Moana with my girls.
-(We have seen it at least 20 times and actually I think the girls are bored with it, but it’s my day sooo….)
+Mother’s Day a few years ago, I was given the entire morning to do whatever I wanted and I instantly chose to watch Moana with my girls.
+(We had seen it at least 20 times and actually I think the girls were bored with it, and it was my day sooo… Afterwards I wrote this piece…

 Have you seen this movie?
 Have you seen yourself in this movie?
 Do you cry, weep like I do?
 From the first time I watched it and every time since, I feel absolutely compelled to weep during profound moments filled with music and discovery.
 I first thought “well that’s just what I do, I cry when I hear music I like“.
 And today I realized that that is just a small, small part of why I am moved to tears.